The Works (Queen album): "Man on the Prowl"

 "Man on the Prowl" is a three-chord rockabilly Mercury composition.
 May played the solo using a Fender Telecaster whilst Mandel plays the piano ending.
 This was planned as the fifth and final single from the album, with a provisional release date of 19 November 1984.
 Promotional copies were pressed and sent out, but the band opted for the Christmas single "Thank God It's Christmas", on which the song appears as a B-side.

 Side two

 "Machines (Or 'Back to Humans')"

 "Machines (Or 'Back to Humans')" came about as an idea by Taylor, and May collaborated with him and finished it.
 Producer Reinhold Mack programmed the synth-"demolition" using a Fairlight CMI II Sampler, and all the vocals are sung by the group's three vocalists, including Mercury and May singing in harmony and Taylor performing the robotic voices (using a Roland VP-330 Vocoder).
 The instrumental remix of the song samples parts of "Ogre Battle" from Queen's second album Queen II, "Flash" and Larry Lurex's "Goin' Back".
 This song, along with "Radio Ga Ga", are some of the heaviest uses of electronics on the album.
+It was released as a digital single on 10 November 2023.